-Flash and EEPROM are programmed electrically just applying the supply voltage (2.7 V to 5.5 V) and it is also erased electrically; this feature allows the user to easily reprogram the memory without taking the device off from the board (In Situ Programming ISP).
+Flash and EEPROM are programmed electrically just applying the supply voltage and they are also erased electrically; this feature allows the user to easily reprogram the memory without taking the device off from the board (In Situ Programming ISP).
 Data and commands are transmitted through the I2C serial communication protocol.
 Data can also be written run-time with the In Application Programming (IAP)